-Moody’s also studied the implication of house price crashes on the GDP in a number of countries since 1973, the Financial Times
+Moody’s also studied the implication of house price crashes on the GDP in a number of countries since 1973, the Financial Times reported.

 In the study, Moody’s found that in “nominal terms, house price crashes tend to be smaller than commodity and equity price downturns, although they tend to last longer.
 From peak to trough, house prices tend to fall on average 16% in nominal terms and the downturn lasts two years”.

 The agency added that by comparison, commodity and equity prices fall by around 50% and lasts for about a year.